Differences from OpenCL 1.1 to 1.2

 It seems that more effort is put in making sure the kernels are better protected.
 The function clBuildProgram can be split up between clCompileProgram and clLinkProgram.
 If I understand correctly, it is comparable to how clCreateProgramWithBinary works, as this takes compiled binaries.

 clGetProgramInfo en clGetProgramBuildInfo have been extended to get information on how the program has been built.
 The new function clGetKernelArgInfo returns specified information on the arguments used for building the kernel.
-This is useful when the building of the software is separated from the program, such as is the case when binaries are used.
+This is useful when the building of the software is separated from the program.
+Such is the case when binaries are used.

 Image arrays